TECHTechnology Tips

 while the client maintains the ownership and control of the servers.

-This means the client enjoys the freedom to do anything they want to with the server, including resolving any issues that may arrive in due course.
+This means the client is free to do anything they want with the server, including resolving any issues that may arrive in due course.

 That said, choosing a colocation service provider, moving your equipment into their facility, and